Only 1% of People Can Score 100% on This Physics Quiz!

 Read More

 #8.
-What is the rate of change of velocity called?
+What is the unit of power in the International System of Units (SI)?

 You May Also Like